 Static stretching exercises

 The American College of Sports Medicine suggests that you should hold a static stretch for 15 to 30 seconds to the point of mild discomfort.
-You probably need to do this no more than three or four sets because there is very little gain to additional stretching.
+You probably need to do this no more than three or four sets because there’s very little gain to more stretching.

 Standing toe touch

 This stretching not only stretches your hamstrings and calves but also your lower back and glutes.
 You can do this with your legs together or apart.
 As you stretch, do not bounces or bob your upper body as you reach toward the ground.
 Take steady, deep breaths as you hold the stretch.
 You may also use a half foam roll to increase the stretch in your calves.

 Stand and bend your right knee and hold the stretch at your right ankle or foot with your right hand.
 Hold onto a sturdy surface, such as a wall or table as you hold the stretch.
 You may add a slight hip extension to increase the stretch if needed.

 Kneel on both knees with a stability ball in front of you.
 Place both hands in a karate chop position on top of the ball.
 As you shift your weight toward your buttocks and lower your hips toward your heels, push the ball forward by extending your arms.
 Relax your body as you hold the stretch.

 This stretch focuses on the sternocleidomastoid, levator scapulae, upper trapezius, scalenes, and other muscles of the neck and upper shoulders.

 - Tilt your head to your left while extending your right arm to your right side with your right palm facing up.
 Hold the stretch and repeat it on the other side.

 - Tilt your head to your left and then tilt your tilt chin down toward your left chest.
 Hold the stretch and repeat it on the other side.